DIY Fairy Garden Houses

 Sometimes I paint the doors bright colors, because… fairies.
 I’ll probably still paint this one.
 I don’t have a purple one yet.
 (Colorful little doors are just one fairy garden idea I LOVE!)

-That’s it – easy-peasy DIY fairy garden house… and it won’t melt into a puddle or flake apart.
+That’s it – easy DIY fairy house… and it won’t melt into a puddle or flake apart.

 Check out some of these SUPER SWEET Fairy Garden accessories to decorate your fairy garden: